F41zK4r1m/HackTheBox/MonitorsTwo.md

 In the table I observed 3 users "admin", "guest" & "marcus" with their hashed passwords.

+In the table, I noticed three users: "admin", "guest", and "marcus", along with their hashed passwords.

-At this point of time I added the "monitorstwo.htb" to the hosts file as the domain is visible in database & checked the hashing algorithm of Marcus as well & it seems like the hash is in bcrypt format:
+At this point, I added "monitorstwo.htb" to the hosts file, as the domain was visible in the database.
+I also checked the hashing algorithm used for Marcus' password and determined that it was in bcrypt format.

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/3deb5d51-24cc-415c-872d-0312955f2c19)

-I used HashCat to crack the hash with mode 3200 & in few seconds I got the clear text password :
+Using HashCat with mode 3200, I cracked the hash and obtained the clear text password in just a few seconds.

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/eeeff081-b9bb-4008-b49a-1f1594be765f)